Huge turnout in Tunisia's Arab Spring election

 Ennahda's fortunes may have a bearing on Egyptian elections set for next month in which the Muslim Brotherhood, an ideological ally, also hopes to emerge strongest.

-Tunisia's election will be watched too in neighboring Libya, which plans elections next year after a bloody revolt ousted Muammar Gaddafi.
+Tunisia's election will be watched too in neighbouring Libya, which plans elections next year after a bloody revolt ousted Muammar Gaddafi.

 Tunisian election officials say they are unlikely to release preliminary results until Monday.